 Deadline to drop-out

 For regular tournaments, the deadline for paid teams to drop from the tournament is 10 days before.
 Teams dropping after that but before the Monday prior to the event will be responsible for a $100 late drop fee.
 Teams dropping on or after the Monday prior to the tournament are responsible for the entire entry fee and will not be refunded.
-For 3-day weekend tournaments and special two day events (Spring PGBA and Prospect Wire Super Regional), the deadline to drop without penalty is going to fall 2-3 weeks before the event.
-We always send an email to all registered teams with the drop deadline on our 3-day events.
+For 3-day weekend tournaments and special two day events (Spring PGBA and Prospect Wire Super Regional), the deadline to drop without penalty is going to fall 2 weeks before the event.

 Championship awards in rain-shortened events